Where To Start With Divorce in British Columbia

 Although you may want to hold off on hiring a lawyer, you DO want to get an outline of your legal responsibilities and rights regarding your unique circumstances.
 For example, in British Columbia, we have “community property”.
 That means you usually share any growth in the value of your assets during the time you were together.

-If you are ready to speak to a lawyer, this article on the 6 Steps to Being Prepared for Your First Appointment With a Divorce Lawyer has everything you need to know.
+If you are ready to speak to a lawyer, our expert advice about preparing for your first appointment in your family law matter, has everything you need to know.

 Preparing for your first appointment